ahmetozlu/vehicle_counting_tensorflow/README.md

 This sample project has more than just counting vehicles, here are the additional capabilities of it:

+- Detection and classification of the vehicles (car, truck, bicycle, motorcycle, bus)
 - Recognition of approximate vehicle color
 - Detection of vehicle direction of travel
 - Prediction the speed of the vehicle